 Use for: retainer collection, deposits, first invoice payment, fee authorization.
 Tip: The payment description should name the amount, what it covers, and what happens after payment is received.
 The field automatically handles payment processing and sends a receipt to the client.

-Use for: section introductions, explanatory notes, context that helps the client understand what is coming next.
-Tip: Keep info blocks brief.
+Use for: display-only explanations, section introductions, or context blocks that have no action required from the client.
+Supports bold, italic, and bulleted formatting.
+Tip: Keep display-only blocks brief.
 If you need more than three sentences to explain a section, the section might be too complex.

 Writing good field instructions